 As far as days of the week go, Monday certainly got the raw end of the deal.
 There are countless memes floating around the internet bad-mouthing Mondays.
 People often self-diagnose themselves with a “case of the Mondays.”
 The Carpenters even wrote a song about how rainy days and Mondays always get them down.
 Needless to say, Mondays have a reputation for being a bit of a downer.

-Part of the reason Mondays are received so negatively is because they are traditionally the start to a new work week.
-Coming right off the tail of Super Saturday and Sunday Funday is a tough act to follow, and unfortunately for Mondays this means being the most hated dreaded day of the week.
+Part of the reason Mondays are received so negatively is that they are traditionally the start of a new workweek.
+Coming right off the tail of Super Saturday and Sunday Funday is a tough act to follow, and unfortunately for Mondays, this means being the most hated dreaded day of the week.
 Believe it or not, however, Mondays could be your most productive day at the office if you head into work with the right frame of mind.
 Here, we’re bringing you 8 tried-and-true hacks to help cure you of your Monday Morning Blues.

 Start on Sunday